If You Were a Woman (And I Was a Man): Live performances

-"If You Were a Woman (And I Was a Man)" was performed live in Zaragoza, Spain, in 2005.
-The performance was recorded and released on Tyler's album Bonnie Tyler Live and the accompanying DVD Bonnie on Tour.
+In October 2005, Tyler performed "If You Were a Woman (And I Was a Man)" live at the Fiestas del Pilar in Zaragoza, Spain.
+It was recorded and released on Tyler's concert film, Bonnie on Tour, and its accompanying live album Bonnie Tyler Live.
+In 2015, Tyler performed the song live on the sixth season of X-Factor, the Ukrainian version of The X Factor, with contestant Bogdan Sovyk.